 Iryna Slavinska: I have to ask again: this is a translation?

-Ze’ev Volkov: I am reading [Vladimir] Zhabotinsky’s translation.
-This is important because Hayim Nahman Bialik will say that Zhabotinsky turned him into a national poet.
-Bialik writes in Hebrew, but far from everyone can read Hebrew, and that is why Zhabotinsky translates it—this is an important work.
+Ze’ev Volkov: I am reading [Vladimir] Jabotinsky’s translation.
+This is important because Hayim Nahman Bialik will say that Jabotinsky turned him into a national poet.
+Bialik writes in Hebrew, but far from everyone can read Hebrew, and that is why Jabotinsky translates it—this is an important work.

 …Get up and walk through the city of the massacre,

 And with your hand touch and lock your eyes

 On the cooled brain and clots of blood

 Dried on tree trunks, rocks, and fences; it is they.